OpenEvalProject/evals/manuscripts/elife-80768/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/80768/elife-80768-fig3-v1.jpg)

 **Figure 3.:** These cell populations were placed separately into wells with (+Hair) dissected HFs and without (-Hair).
 Cytotoxic effects of these cell populations on normal human scalp HF ex vivo were studied by measuring the spontaneous release of lactate dehydrogenase (LDH) from the microdissected HFs.
 Increased cytotoxicity of ILC1lc co-cultured with HFs compared to CD8+/NKG2D+, as well as to ILC2s and ILC3s, and PBMCs/PHA cells.
 N=20–24 HFs/group derived from three independent donors analyzed in three independent HF organ culture experiments.
-Following Shapiro-Wilk test and Dunn’s test §p<0.05, §§p<0.01, §§§p<0.001.Figure 3—source data 1..
+Following Shapiro-Wilk test and Dunn’s test §p<0.05, §§p<0.01, §§§p<0.001.

 ![Figure 4.](https://cdn.elifesciences.org/articles/80768/elife-80768-fig4-v1.jpg)

 **Figure 4.:** (A–C) H&E staining revealed undifferentiated and prominent matrix cells, condensed dermal papilla, and the appearance of apoptotic cells, N=15–19 HFs/group from three independent donors.
 (D–G) Masson-Fontana histochemistry revealed melanin clumping and ectopic location of melanin granules only in HFs co-cultured with CD8+/NKG2D+and ILC1lc, but not in HFs cultured with PBMCs/PHA.
 N=7–11, HFs/group from three independent donors.
 Following Shapiro-Wilk test,Student’s t-test: *p<0.05, **p<0.01, ***p<0.001.
 (H–K) HFs co-cultured with ILC1lc or CD8+/NKG2D+ cells showed a significantly decreased proliferation (pink, arrowhead) and increased apoptosis (green, wide arrows).
 N=6 HFs/group from two independent donors, three areas were evaluated per section.
 Following Shapiro-Wilk test, Student’s t-test: *p<0.05, **p<0.01, ***p<0.001 in the anagen hair bulb compared to HFs cultured with PBMCs/PHA.
 Scale bars, 50 µm.
-DP - dermal papilla, HM - hair matrix.Figure 4—source data 1.
+DP - dermal papilla, HM - hair matrix.

-## ILC1lc induces HF immune privilege collapse ex vivo via NKG2D stimulation
+### ILC1lc induces HF immune privilege collapse ex vivo via NKG2D stimulation

 Given that AA cannot occur without the prior collapse of HF immune privilege [HF-IP] (Gilhar et al., 2012; Bertolini et al., 2020), we also investigated the impact of ILC1lc on key HF-IP markers.
 Indeed, the co-culture of HFs with ILC1lc triggered IP collapse, as evidenced by ectopic and overexpressed HLA-A,B,C, ß2-microglobulin (ß2 MG), and HLA-DR, along with overexpression of the ‘danger’/tissue distress signals, MICA and CD1d, which interact with and stimulate NKG2D (Uchida et al., 2021; Fan et al., 2022) as compared to HFs interacting with PBMC/PHA or with ILC3 cells (Figure 5A, B, C, D, E and F).

 ![Figure 5.](https://cdn.elifesciences.org/articles/80768/elife-80768-fig5-v1.jpg)

 **Figure 5.:** (A) MICA, (B) HLA-A,B,C, (C) β2 MG, (D) HLA-DR, and (E) CD1d, expression by HFs epithelium, which had been co-cultured with either ILC1lc or CD8+/NKG2D+ cells but not in the control HFs, which had been co-cultured with either ILC3s, PBMCs/PHA, ILC1lc /NKG2D neutralization or in the untreated HFs.
 (F) quantitation.
 (G) The immune inhibitory HF immune privilege guardians, α-MSH and (H) TGF-β1 almost disappeared in HFs/ ILC1lc and HFs/NKG2D but were prominently present in ILC1lc /NKG2D neutralization and control HFs, N=9–12 HFs/group from three independent donors, three areas were evaluated per section.
 Following Shapiro-Wilk test,Student’s t-test, *p<0.05.
 Scale bar, 100 µm.
-ORS - outer root sheet.Figure 5—source data 1.
+ORS - outer root sheet.

 Notably, quantitative immunohistomorphoemtry (qIHM) also showed that protein expression of the immunoinhibitory HF-IP guardians, TGF-β1 and α-MSH (Gilhar et al., 2012; Bertolini et al., 2020; Paus et al., 2018; Ito et al., 2004), almost disappeared in the epithelium of HFs co-cultured with autologous ILC1lc or CD8+/NKG2D+ cells (=positive control) (Figure 5G, H and I), while these critical HF-IP guardians were still prominently expressed in negative control HFs (Figure 5G, H and I).
 Importantly, adding anti-NKG2D blocking antibodies prevented HFs IP collapse and preserved the IP in the ILC1lc /NKG2D treated group (Figure 5G, H and I).

 This demonstrates that autologous ILC1lc induces human HF-IP collapse ex vivo – incidentally, the first time that the induction of IP collapse by ILC1lc has been documented in an intact human tissue/organ.

-## ILC1lc are activated by ‘stressed’ HFs and induce premature catagen development via IFN-γ secretion
+### ILC1lc are activated by ‘stressed’ HFs and induce premature catagen development via IFN-γ secretion

 Next, we examined how autologous ILC1lc impacted on human HF cycling, given that premature induction of apoptosis-driven HF regression (catagen) is one of the hallmarks of AA (Gilhar et al., 2012; Bertolini et al., 2020; Messenger et al., 1986).
 This showed that ILC1lc significantly accelerated the transformation of anagen into catagen HFs ex vivo (Paus et al., 2005) compared to all three negative controls (ILC2, ILC3, or PBMCs/PHA) – thus eliciting the third hallmark of the AA phenotype besides HF-IP collapse and dystrophy ex vivo (Gilhar et al., 2012; Bertolini et al., 2020; Messenger et al., 1986; Figure 6A), just as we had previously shown for Vδ1+ γδT cells (Uchida et al., 2021).
 As expected (Gilhar et al., 2012; Pratt et al., 2017; Bertolini et al., 2020; de Jong et al., 2018; Xing et al., 2014), premature catagen induction was also seen with CD8+/NKG2D+ cells (=positive control), but not with any of the negative control cell populations (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/80768/elife-80768-fig6-v1.jpg)

 **Figure 6.:** (A) These immune cells significantly accelerated the transformation of anagen HFs into catagen HFs ex vivo compared to ILC2, ILC3, PBMCs/PHA, and neutralizing anti- IFN-γ, anti-NKG2D antibodies.
 N=28–34 HFs/group taken from six independent donors, Student’s t-test: *p<0.05, **p<0.01, ***p<0.001.
 (B) ELISA analysis revealed increased IFN-γproduction by ILC1lc /HFs compared to production by CD8+/NKG2D+ cells, ILC2s, ILC3s, and PBMCs/PHA.
 N=6 healthy donors, 6 × 106 cells from each donor.
 Following Shapiro-Wilk test, Student’s t-test: *p<0.05, **p<0.01, ***p<0.001.
 (C) FACS analysis revealed a significant increased intracellular IFN-γexpression in ILC1lc co-cultured with HFs compared to the effector CD8+/NKG2D+and to ILC2s and ILC3s, N=6 blood donors, 1.5 × 106 cells/blood donor.
-Student’s t-test, p<0.05.Figure 6—source data 1.
+Student’s t-test, p<0.05.

 ILC1lc prominently secrete IFN-γ (Seillet et al., 2021), that is the cytokine that we had shown to induce HF damage (dystrophy), premature catagen, and HF-IP collapse most potently (Ito et al., 2004; Ito et al., 2005a).
 Therefore, we next investigated IFN-γrelease in these co-culture experiments.
 ELISA analysis revealed that ILC1lc produced and secreted higher amounts of IFN-γ into the medium than all other cells co-cultured with ‘stressed’ HFs, including CD8+/NKG2D+ cells (p<0.05) (Figure 6B).
 This suggests that ILC1lc possesses even stronger HF cytotoxicity-, IP collapse- and dystrophy-inducing properties than CD8 +T cells, the classical effector cells of AAA (Gilhar et al., 2012; Pratt et al., 2017; Bertolini et al., 2020).